codemagic-ci-cd/codemagic-docs/content/troubleshooting/codemagic-status-page.md

 ---
-description: Get latest information about the status of Codemagic CI/CD.
+description: How to get the latest information about uptime status of Codemagic
 title: Codemagic status page
 weight: 3
 ---